Getting Started with Pandas and Matplotlib

 data = pd.read_csv('https://raw.githubusercontent.com/ADGEfficiency/data-science-south-data/main/cities/cities.csv').set_index('city')

-# save cities dataset to local machine
+# save cities dataset to file on local machine

 data.to_csv('cities.csv')